wojciech-nurturecloud/postgres-mcp/README.md

 ### Installation

-Choose one of the following methods to install Postgres Pro:
+Choose one of the following methods to install Postgres MCP Pro:

 #### Option 1: Using Docker

-Pull the Postgres Pro MCP server Docker image.
+Pull the Postgres MCP Pro MCP server Docker image.
-This image contains all necessary dependencies, providing a reliable way to run Postgres Pro in a variety of environments.
+This image contains all necessary dependencies, providing a reliable way to run Postgres MCP Pro in a variety of environments.

 ```bash
 docker pull crystaldba/postgres-mcp